2027 Salvadoran presidential election

 Presidential elections are scheduled to be held in El Salvador on 28 February 2027, three years after the 2024 presidential election.
-It will occur with concurrent legislative and municipal elections.
+They will occur with concurrent legislative and municipal elections.
 In July 2025, the Legislative Assembly of El Salvador voted to move the date of the next presidential election from 2029 to 2027.
 It also approved several constitutional amendments, among them, the abolition of presidential term limits and the increase of presidential term lengths from five to six years.

+Eleven political parties are eligible to participate in the election, of which, nine convoked primary elections and four nominated candidates.
+Incumbent president Nayib Bukele of Nuevas Ideas is running for re-election to a third presidential term.
+The opposition's presidential candidates are the Nationalist Republican Alliance's Mayteé Iraheta and the Farabundo Martí National Liberation Front's Rafael Aguirre.
+The National Coalition Party, which is part of a Nuevas Ideas's governing coalition in the Legislative Assembly, nominated retired general Alirio García Flamenco as its presidential candidate.
+The Salvadoran Patriotic Fraternity nominated expatriate Orlando del Cid.
+(Note: Also sometimes rendered as "Orlando Delcid".)
+The remaining parties did not nominate a presidential candidate.
+Among them, Vamos announced that it will not participate in the election, arguing that it does not seek to legitimize an election that it views as unconstitutional.